 Info Provides status information about the current database and lets you compact and repair the database and encrypt it with a password.
-New Enables you create a new database and provides access to inbuilt templates as well as ready access to a range of online templates.
+New Enables you to create a new database and provides access to inbuilt templates as well as ready access to a range of online templates.
 Open Provides a list of recent documents as well as the option to search through your Computer, SkyDrive or other place, to find what you are looking for.
 Save Saves your current object (table, query, form etc).
-Save As Enables you to save the current database in a different format (e.g. as a.mdb, compatible with versions earlier than 2007) and/or in a different location.
+Save As Enables you to save the current database in a different format (e.g. as .mdb, compatible with versions earlier than 2007) and/or in a different location.
 Print Enables you to print the current object and preview it.
 Close Closes your current database.
 Account Contains product and user information.
 Options Displays the Access Options dialog box, which presents you with options for setting up how Access works in general and options (preferences) for the current database.
+Feedback Allows you to provide Feedback to Microsoft on any issues or suggestions you have about Access.